bluecatengineering/pelagos-packages/CONTRIBUTING.md

 - **100% unit test coverage is required** for all code contributions.
 - Add appropriate tests for any new components, features, or bug fixes.
 - PRs lacking coverage will not be accepted.
+- All components must be tested with VoiceOver on macOS on Chrome and ideally also on Firefox and Safari.

 ### 5. Storybook